openmrs/openmrs-contrib-itsm-terraform/README.md

-# Guidelines
+# Gotchas
-  - For OpenMRS, we have used city names from Malawi, Cameroon and Kenya for most of our server names.
-Bamboo agents are the exception, using [Bamboo musical instruments](https://en.wikipedia.org/wiki/Bamboo_musical_instruments).
+  - DNS CNAME records cannot be imported by terraform, so they have to be deleted in our DNS server before using them in a stack.
-  - Within Jetstream, all server names should be in the form ${OS_PROJECT_NAME}-servername by Jetstream convention.
-More details on Jetstream can be found in <https://github.com/openmrs/openmrs-contrib-itsmresources/wiki/Provider-Jetstream>.
+  - Updating a DNS resource doesn't work in terraform, it appears to be a bug.
+You need to either delete and create, or change manually.
-  - Check <https://github.com/openmrs/openmrs-contrib-itsmresources/wiki/Migration-to-Jetstream> for more details on migration to terraform/jetstream.
+  - Don't use the DNS redirect.
+It doesn't support HTTPS.
-  - Note that DNS CNAME records cannot be imported by terraform, so they have to be deleted in our DNS server before using them in a stack.
+  - Use _/etc/ansible/facts.d/_ files to export data to ansible.
+If the files should be modified, you can do it manually.

 # Resources needed by Terraform
 Some resources are necessary to run terraform, so they were created manually: